mtzdgtlab/MAC_Paving_Site_2026/docs/2025-copy-rewrite.md

 Extensive alligator cracking, ponding water, base failures, underground utility work, or major layout changes call for a complete replacement.
 We coordinate demolition, excavation, base reconstruction, compaction, and asphalt installation plus matching aprons and transitions.

 #### H2: Replacement Benefits
-- Reset the driveway subgrade, drainage, and structure to handle heavier vehicles.
+- Reset the driveway subgrade, grading, and structure to handle heavier vehicles.
 - Opportunity to widen lanes, add parking pads, integrate lighting, or upgrade aprons.
 - Long-term cost control thanks to new base materials and mixes selected for North Jersey climates.